meteor/galaxy-docs/source/deploy-to-galaxy.md

 <h2 id="deploy-cost">Cost</h2>

+The cost for deployments varies depending on which plan you are using on Galaxy.

 - **Free plan**: there is no cost for deploys, but it is limited to 10 deploys per month.
 - **Essentials plan**: the cost is the amount of **times deploying** x **amount of GBs** of memory x **$0.08**.
 - **Professional plan**: the cost is the amount of **times deploying** x **amount of GBs** of memory x **$0.11**.